Celali rebellions: Later rebellions

 The rebellions came to an end as the weaker Celali were defeated and the stronger Celali were incorporated into the Ottoman government.
 Another rebellion did not occur in eastern Anatolia until Abaza Mehmed Pasha launched the Abaza rebellion with the support of sekban soldiers in the 1620s.
 The area fell into turmoil again during the reign of Mehmed IV.
 Haydaroğlu Mehmet and Katırcıoğlu Mehmet Pasha rose up in rebellion against Mehmed IV.
 Abaza Hasan Ağa captured Haydaroğlu.

 Varvar Ali Pasa joined the Ottoman military in 1600, and served as governor of multiple provinces.
 As governor of the Rûm Eyalet he was ordered to send 30,000 kuruş to Constantinople in 1647, but was unable to pay this number.
 He also refused to deliver Ibşir Mustafa Pasha's wife from Sivas to Constantinople.
 Ali Pasha was dismissed from his post as governor and ordered to be executed.
 Ali Pasha rose up in rebellion and was considered a Celali by the Ottomans.
 Ali Pasha led 6,000 soldiers to defeat the forces of Köprülü Mehmed Pasha in 1648, and the size of Ali Pasha's forces rose to 37,000.
 The Ottomans offered Ali Pasha and Defterdarzâde Mehmed Pasha the governorship of Egypt in exchange for killing each other, but this was rejected.
 Ali Pasha arrived in Çerkeş and was attacked by Ibşir Mustafa Pasha, who he thought was coming to join him, on 20 May.
 Ali Pasha was defeated and executed, with his head being sent to Constantinople.

-Legacy
+Aftermath

+Celali rebellions had completely altered the Ottoman land ownership in Anatolia.
+The Ottomans had levied significant sums of taxes from the peasantry in order to fund the campaign against Celalis.
+The peasantry who fled the rebellions lost their lands to the local administrators or mültezims.
+Those who did not were heavily indebted to the creditors.
+The timar system had been disrupted to the its foundations.
+Major refugee waves appeared and headed towards the major towns of Anatolia and the hinterlands of Rumelia.
+The agriculture production in Anatolia had severely dropped and ensuing famine had caused extreme inflation.
+The situation was later described as the Great Flight (Büyük Kaçgun).
+The military class, especially Janissaries and Kapıkulu corps, had turned the abandoned lands into animal farms.
+Ottoman government had taken serious measures to return the lands to their true owners.
+The measures proved to be unsuccessful.

-David, the Armenian Patriarchate of Jerusalem from 1583 to 1615, acquired a debt of 40,000 kuruş as pilgrims, his main source of revenue, stopped coming to Jerusalem due to Celali raids.
+David, the Armenian Patriarch of Jerusalem from 1583 to 1615, acquired a debt of 40,000 kuruş as pilgrims, his main source of revenue, stopped coming to Jerusalem due to Celali raids.
 Grigor Daranaḷts‘i noted that the financial situation improved by 1616.

 Most Anatolian towns had small garrisons before the Celali rebellions, but there was a significant janissary presence after the rebellions.
 Ankara, a wealthy city that was targeted by the Celali, constructed walls, an uncommon feature for an Ottoman city, and these were retained for over a century.